Kpfloogs/Team_3_Project_4/README.md

 Our data was then inputed into a Logistic Regression model and a Random Forest model and the data was fit tested within each model.

 ## Analysis
-Our logistic regression model was the most accurate wtih a 94.86% accuracy rating.
-Our logistic regression model preformed only slightly better (.0814%) better than the random forest modeling.
+Our logistic regression model was the most accurate with a 94.9% accuracy rating.
+Our logistic regression model preformed only slightly better (.24%) better than the random forest modeling.

 ### *Logistic Regression*
 ```